The 2018 submission window is currently closed.

 The Academy's Scientific Program offers scientists, educators, and clinicians the opportunity to exchange the latest information in optometry and vision science in two formats, research paper presentations and scientific posters.
 The Scientific Program is open to everyone and it is not required that you be an Academy member.

-- Abstract character count limit is 2,000 (including spaces, but not including author names, affiliations and citations).
-Abstract title is restricted to 150 characters.
+- Abstract character count limit including title is 3,000 (includes spaces, but not author names and affiliations).

 - Authors are permitted a maximum of two first-author presentations within the scientific program.
 Any combination of paper or poster presentations are permitted, however, no more than two first-author submissions will be accepted.
 There is no limit to the number of co-authored submissions, e.g. authors may be listed as second, third or other position on any number of submissions.